-Under exceptional circumstances and with the approval of the Graduate Committee, a student may count one graduate level course taken outside of Emory towards the department course requirement.
+Under exceptional circumstances and with the approval of the Graduate Policy Committee, a student may count one graduate level course taken outside of Emory towards the department course requirement.
 To count towards the course requirement, the course must be taken after the student begins the Emory Ph.D. program.
-Students wishing to have a non-Emory course count towards the course requirement must submit a written request to the Director of Graduate Studies (DGS) and Graduate Committee.
+Students wishing to have a non-Emory course count towards the course requirement must submit a written request to the Director of Graduate Studies (DGS) and Graduate Policy Committee.
 The request must include a copy of the syllabus of the course to be taken, and be submitted at least two months before the non-Emory course is scheduled to begin.
-The Graduate Committee may allow the non-Emory course to count towards the course department requirement if the course offered at Emory, and if the student is in good academic standing.
-Approval by the Graduate Committee does not ensure that Emory will pay course tuition, though the Laney Graduate School may pay course tuition if the course is taken at a member of the Atlanta Regional Consortium for Higher Education.
+The Graduate Policy Committee may allow the non-Emory course to count towards the course department requirement if the course is salient to the student's academic area of specialization, if there is no equivalent course offered at Emory, and if the student is in good academic standing.
+Approval by the Graduate Policy Committee does not ensure that Emory will pay course tuition, though the Laney Graduate School may pay course tuition if the course is taken at a member of the Atlanta Regional Consortium for Higher Education.